Winsor School: Athletics

+The Winsor crew won eight New England championships in 10 years between 2008 and 2017.

 Facilities

+Winsor occupies a seven-acre campus in a fashionable neighborhood of Boston, one of the most expensive real estate markets in the United States.
+In 2014, the Boston Globe estimated that Winsor's 4.4 acres of athletic fields were worth as much as $90 million.
+The school purchased the fields in 1924 for $90,000 (approximately $1.6 million in March 2024 dollars).

 The school has expanded its facilities over the years, including a turf playing field in 2008, a full gymnasium in the 1920s, a science wing in the 1980s, expanding the library more than once, adding classrooms in the 1990s, reconstructing a new dining hall, classrooms, laboratories, and faculty workspace in 2004, and most recently, renovating many classrooms, offices, and corridors.
-The Winsor Dining Services is My School Dining.

-They have recently finished building a new addition to the school, costing upwards of $80,000,000.
-This addition has included a new gym, workout facilities, as well as new music and performing arts facilities.
-This building is called The Lubin O'Donnell Center for the Performing Arts, Athletics, and Wellness.
+In 2015, Winsor opened a new addition to the school, called The Lubin O'Donnell Center.
+It features two gyms as well as music and performing arts facilities.